Nadine2016/local/index.md

 **Important**: With {{site.data.keyword.Bluemix_local_notm}} being deployed onto the ESXi hypervisor, upgrades and patches to ESXi can disrupt the availability of the local environment, including all applications and services running within environment.
 You must notify {{site.data.keyword.Bluemix_notm}} by using a support ticket prior to completing an upgrade or patch to ensure that the disruption does not alert the operations team in error.
 If you have an assigned client success manager (CSM), you can work with the CSM to communicate the upgrade schedule.

-To ensure that your local instance is compatible with the latest supported versions, the {{site.data.keyword.Bluemix_notm}} Operations team monitors the environment for unsupported versions that might not match the latest {{site.data.keyword.Bluemix_notm}} Local environment updates.
+To ensure that your local instance is compatible with the latest supported versions, the {{site.data.keyword.Bluemix_notm}} Operations team monitors the environment for unsupported versions that might not match the latest {{site.data.keyword.Bluemix_local_notm}} environment updates.
 Some {{site.data.keyword.Bluemix_notm}} updates, such as Cloud Foundry version updates, require you to update the ESXi or vCenter software. {{site.data.keyword.Bluemix_notm}} support will alert you regarding what must be updated and by when.
 You are provided a window of time to complete this update.

 {{site.data.keyword.Bluemix_notm}} makes every effort to keep the local environments compatible with the latest ESXi and vCenter versions.
 However, there might be short periods of time where the most recent ESXi and vCenter versions are not supported.
 Refer to the [Local infrastructure requirements](/docs/local/index.html#localinfra) documentation for the latest compatible versions prior to applying any updates.